Who was Maryam (AS)? What Muslims believe about Mary

 Their practices had become very tainted and corrupted by the influences of other cultures and religions, particularly the Greeks and Romans, who had conquered the lands around them.
 The culture of Hellenism was against the teachings of Allah, and promoted nudity, as well as being based on the worship of numerous gods, pagan and superstitions.

 We can see from this the time was ripe for a new messenger.

 Unlike the biblical version

 The story of Maryam in the Qur’an is not like the Biblical version.
-Apart from the missing stable, donkey, and Joseph, the background to Maryam’s own birth.
+Specifically, the missing stable, donkey, and Joseph, the background to Maryam’s own birth.

 The famous King James version is basically a translation of the Latin version.
 Therefore, it is an English translation of a Latin translation of a Greek translation of the Hebrew Bible.

 Society had become corrupt over time but the family of Imran was distinguished by piety.
 Her lineage goes back to Haroon, brother of Musa (AS).Maryam was visited by the angles and given gifts from the Unseen.
-He uncle inspired by this, prayed for son, and was given Yahya (AS) who was her cousin.
+Her uncle, inspired by this, prayed for son, and was given Yahya (AS) who was her cousin.